 Some basic premises in contemporary dance training: Continually "notice" how we are standing, lying, sitting, moving [Stage one: not taking our patterns for granted—analysis without judgment].
 "Let" muscles that are holding tension release [Stage two: allow for different sensations and possibilities of new orientations toward our bodies, toward the space we are in].
 Choose to "Initiate" movement from a specific site in the body or from a particular sensation [Stage three: actively reshape how we are in the world].

-The final lesson is to learn and feel that every movement can be intentional, that we are not passive in the world or immobilized by the realization that our patterns may be harmful, but empowered to make choices about how we use our bodies, that we can help ourselves move better, care for our bodies in a way that assumes long-term use, and assumes that we are attached to and affect others.
+The final lesson is to learn and feel that every movement can be intentional, that we are not passive in the world or immobilized by the realization that our patterns may be harmful, but empowered to make choices about how we use our bodies, that we can help ourselves move better and care for our bodies in a way that assumes long-term use, that assumes that we are attached to and affect others.

 Learning how to do this in the studio should facilitate this way of approaching how we are in the world.
 We learn that we can redirect harmful patterns by first noticing, then making choices that are careful; not careful as in holding back, but as in full-of-care.
 We can feel capable of sustainable, active care of ourselves, of others, and of the world.
 Dancing can be a metaphor for all of our deliberate behaviors, actions in which we are open to receiving new information, making relational perceptual judgments, and choosing to act in accordance with our values.